AlexvZyl/NativeFramework/README.md

 - ⬜ Add symbol library.
 - ⬜ Add template circuits.
 - ⬜ Able to enter a circuit and define it from the inside.
 Add as many layers as needed.
+- ⬜ Add helper class the draws lines and highlites components that are selected.

 ### 3D Base Engine